ESL Flashcards for children

 Full Sentences:

-The target language is always presented to the student and elicited from the student in full sentences, not one word at a time.
+The target language is always presented to the student and elicited from the student in full sentences - never one word at a time.

-Why that matters - Learning a second language by meaningful chunks gives students a jump-start into speaking, increases self-confidence, and secretly teaches the grammatical structures of the language without the child realizing it!
+Why that matters - Learning a second language in meaningful chunks gives students a jump-start into conversational speaking, increases self-confidence, and secretly teaches the grammatical structures of a language without the child realizing it.

 Speaking Games:

-The lessons consist of a series of playful, fluency-focused speaking games, matched with colorful original artwork that conveys meaning for the target language.
+The lessons consist of a series of playful, fluency-focused speaking games, each one designed to elicit full-sentence speaking from the learners.

 Why that matters - Fluency games promote enthusiastic participation and make the journey fun!
-Students learn quicker and retain more material when they are captivated in engaging activities.
+Students learn quicker and retain more material when they are captivated by engaging activities.

 Early Start: